 Probably the worst part of moving house.
 But it's a necessary part if you want to get your full deposit back.
 There are a few things you can do to clean your house properly and without too much stress.
 First of all, keep your house clean.
 I know it's stupid, but it's far easier to clean a house already clean that doing a massive cleaning session at the end.
 For example, you can start keeping your shower, fridge and oven clean now, rather than spending hours scrubbing them at the last second.

 In the end, you can also hire a cleaning professional to do it for you if you are too busy.

 During my first years in London, I could fit all my belongings into a couple of suticases, but as I felt more at home in the city, I started owning more things like home decorations, plants and other large items.
 On my last move in London, before departing for my long sabbatical, I hired a man with a van to take my stuff to the storage space I had booked.
 Otherwise, if you are part of a car-hire scheme and you feel confident driving around London, you can also drive your van.

 Make sure to check the parking situation at both locations beforehand so that you don't encounter difficult situations.

 Once you move into your new apartment, make sure to write your own inventory and send it to your landlord as proof.
 Take photos of everything as well and store them in a safe place for your future reference.

 Redirect your Post

-This is something that people often postpone, but there, in fact, it takes only a few minutes to do and it will make your life much easier in the future.
+This is something that people often postpone, but in fact it takes only a few minutes to do and it will make your life much easier in the future.

 Write a last-minute reminder

-It’s easy to forget those final things when you are on a rush to leave.
+It’s easy to forget those final things when you are in a rush to leave.
 Make a list of your last-minute to-do list and stick it to your front door.
-Include things like reading your meters, dropping the keys, turning off electricity and gas and leaving your new address to the new tenant.
+Include things like reading your meters, dropping the keys, turning off electricity and gas and leaving your new address for the new tenant.